UCMHSProgramming16-17/github-intro-zbreit18/README.md

-# Sample repository
+# Sample repository :pizza:
 ----
-We'll be using this repository to practice using Git and GitHub.
+We'll be using this repository to practice using Git :pizza: and GitHub :pizza:.

-Process:
+Process: :pizza:

-1. Clone the repository
+1. Clone the repository :pizza:
-2. Modify the repository
+2. Modify the repository :pizza:
-3. Push your changes.
+3. Push your changes. :pizza:
-4. Modify the repository online.
+4. Modify the repository online. :pizza:
-5. Pull your changes.
+5. Pull your changes. :pizza: